 The example Geospatial Inquiry you will experience in the POD Teacher Workshop focuses on Hazards and Risk.
 It occurs over 4 sessions.
 It is intended to provide everyone with a common introduction to Geospatial Inquiry.

-The following is an example of how Geospatial Inquiry might be added to an existing unit of study to support deeper conceptual understanding of an Earth Science concept.
+This is an example of how Geospatial Inquiry might be added to an existing unit of study to support deeper conceptual understanding of an Earth Science concept.

-We will begin by assessing the relative risk of one type of natural hazard, earthquakes, for different areas of the world.
+Throughout the Geospatial Inquiry, we will assess the relative risk of one type of natural hazard, earthquakes, for different areas of the world.
 We will experience several iterations of Geospatial Inquiry, which will require us to use geospatial technologies to EXAMINE GEOSPATIAL DATA, ASK AND ANSWER QUESTIONS about geospatial data, ANALYZE the geospatial data, and develop ARGUMENTS using geospatial data AS EVIDENCE.
-This collaborative exploration of earthquakes will serve as an example for the assessment of risk of other natural hazards.
+This will serve as an example for the assessment of risk of other natural hazards.